Skip to main content

 You Can Almost Always Negotiate

 The first offer is a starting point, not a final answer.
 You are not required to accept it, and counter-offering does not jeopardize your claim.
-Under California law, the insurer must make a good faith attempt to settle — but “good faith” doesn't mean their first offer is fair.
+Under California law, the insurer must make a good faith attempt to settle — but “good faith” does not mean their first offer is fair.

 Why the First Offer Is Almost Always Low